This post may include affiliate links. If you make a purchase, I’ll earn a small fee at no extra cost to you.

-I’ve seen several commercials lately for Febreeze that make me cringe.
+I’ve seen several commercials lately for fabric disinfectant spray that make me cringe.

 According to the Environmental Working Group typical air and fabric freshening sprays contain ingredients that may:

-Then I got pregnant and learned about toxins in our homes.
+Then I got pregnant and learned about toxins.

 Fast forward 12 years and I’m using a variety of essential oils to freshen all the stinky things I used to spray Febreeze on.